ibexa/documentation-user/docs/personalization/review_perso_performance.md

 - Recommendation calls:
     The number of recommendation calls (total and per scenario).
 - Conversion rate:
-    The absolute number of converted/sold recommendations.
+    The absolute number of converted or sold recommendations.
 - Collected events:
     Input data CLICK, BUY, and other events that the Personalization service collects from the website.
     For more information, see [Events](event_types.md).

+In the upper left corner, you can specify the timeframe that you want to analyze.

+If you want to analyze metrics further, you can download the statistical information in an XLS format.
+To export data, click the **Download full report** button.

 ![Diagrams on the dashboard](img/dashboard_statistics.png "Performance diagrams on the dashboard")